-- 1. Open ALL faucets, low point drains, toilet valve and water heater to drain ALL water.
+- 1. Open ALL faucets, low point drains, toilet valve, and water heater to drain ALL water.
 Leave these open during this procedure. - 2.
-Start pump and operate until all water has been removed, takes about 20 to 30 seconds - 3.
-After water has been drained, use an air hose from compressor and an adapter attached to city water fill .
-In about 3 to 5 minutes all water will be blown out of lines. - 4.
-Pour one (1) pint (16 oz.) of non-toxic antifreeze into each ptrap.
-Each sink and bathtub is included.
+Start pump and operate until all water has been removed, takes about 20 to 30 seconds. - 3.
+After water has been drained, use an air hose from compressor and an adapter attached to city water fill.
+In about 3 to 5 minutes all water will be blown out of the lines. - 4.
+Pour one (1) pint (16 oz. ) of non-toxic antifreeze into each ptrap.
+Each sink and bathtub has a p-trap.